lylakirati/automatic-differentiation/docs/documentation.md

 **3. Automatic Differentiation**

    * Automatic differentiation refers to a general way of taking a program that computes a value and automatically constructing a procedure for computing derivatives of that value.
 The derivatives sought may be first order (the gradient of a target function, or the Jacobian of a set of constraints), higher order (Hessian times direction vector or a truncated Taylor series), or nested.
-There are two modes in automatic differentiation: forward mode and reverse mode.
-In the current package, only the forward mode is focused and implemented.
+There are two modes in automatic differentiation: forward mode and reverse mode, both of which are supported in this package.

    * *Evaluation Trace of a Function*: All numeric evaluations are sequences of elementary operations.
-The evaluation of $f$ at a given point $x = (x_1, \dots, x_n)$ can be described by a so-called evaluation trace $v_{k-m}=x_k$, for $k = 1,2, \dots, m$, where each intermediate result $v_j$ is a function that depends on the independent variable $x$.
+The evaluation of $f$ at a given point $x = (x_1, \dots, x_m)$ can be described by a so-called evaluation trace $v_{k-m}=x_k$, for $k = 1,2, \dots, m$, where each intermediate result $v_j$ is a function that depends on the independent variable $x$.

    * *Elementary functions*: The set of elementary functions has to be given and can, in principle, consist of arbitrary functions as long as these are sufficiently often differentiable.
 All elementary functions will be implemented in the system together with their gradients.